 Depending on the size of the business, each geographic unit may report to an executive who oversees several locations.
 Alternatively, it may report directly to top management located at the business' headquarters.
 The reporting structure can adapt to the size and industry of the business.

 The advantages of a geographical structure

-A geographical structure can offer a number of operational and strategic advantages, including:
+A geographical structure can offer several operational and strategic advantages, including:

 - close communication with local customers